A niche can mean two things in marketing.

 - Hosting a podcast for niche audiences who are interested in weightlifting.

 When looking for a niche market to enter, it’s important to consider the potential customer pool, the competition in that niche market, and the saturation in the niche market.

-There is another way to find profitable niche markets.
-You can use the Keyword planner feature in Google ads to filter out the most profitable keywords in Amazon.
+You can use the Keyword planner feature in Google ads to filter out the most profitable keywords on Amazon.

 Do’s and don’ts for niche marketing